rendall/one-page-dungeon-navigator/static/dungeons/lower_lair_of_the_scarlet_knight.md

 # Lower Lair of the Scarlet Knight

 _After the fall of the Scarlet Knight the lair has changed hands many times.
-Lately a terryfying man-eating pig has made its lair here.
+Lately a terrifying man-eating pig has made its lair here.
 It is said that Pelech-Ahari, a legendary book, is still hidden here._

 1. A rear entrance into the lair.
 2. A lantern of intellect in the middle of a pentagram on the ground.